 Tutorial

-A practical beginner checklist for making your website easier for AI agents, AI search tools, and humans to understand.
+A practical beginner checklist for making a website easier for AI agents, AI search tools, crawlers, and humans to understand.

 Short answer